 Can Debts Discharged in Bankruptcy Court "Spring Back" to Life?

-We read an article in an March 2012 article on American Banker where debts potentially forgiven by bankruptcy courts have been sold by Bank of America to junk debt buyer CACH, LLC.
+We have heard a lot of horror stories where debts potentially forgiven by bankruptcy courts have been sold by Bank of America to junk debt buyer, CACH, LLC.
 Based on letters from readers, this practice continues today.
 We'll summarize the main points for you in the next few paragraphs and add some additional information.

 The sad, rather frightening thing is that many of these consumers are actually giving in and paying off debts they no longer owe.
 In a recent Business Week article, it was reported that Capital One continued to report a man's discharged debt to credit bureaus as a live balance.
 When the man tried to close on a mortgage for a new home, the lender informed him that he would either have to pay his debt to Capital One or show proof from the credit-card company that it had been discharged.

 Capital One had never revised the credit report, a failure that is not uncommon by creditors.
-Through his attorney, Rathavongsa attempted to get Capital One to correct his credit report, but finally gave in and paid Capital One the debt he no longer legally owed.
+Through his attorney, he attempted to get Capital One to correct his credit report, but finally gave in and paid Capital One the debt he no longer legally owed.
 A motion in bankruptcy court was filed claiming Capital One had failed to update his credit report.
 A U.S. bankruptcy judge agreed.

 Know Your Rights if Your Debt has Been Discharged in Bankruptcy Court

 The law is quite clear as far as defining what the debtor can do if a creditor attempts to collect a discharged debt after the case is concluded.
 If a creditor attempts collection efforts on a discharged debt, the debtor can file a motion with the court, reporting the action and asking that the case be reopened to address the matter.